osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 Several web resources are declared by the enRoute base API.

 See [OSGi enRoute Webserver example][webserver] for more example code.
-This example uses an example [Web Resource][webserver-resource] that demonstrates how to build/wrap web resources.
+This project uses an example [Web Resource][webserver-resource] that demonstrates how to build and wrap web resources.

 ## Static Pages